 Creative People and Places projects have reached over 1.45 million people, 91% of who do not regularly engage in the arts.
 Our aim is to leave a lasting legacy in communities by creating a genuine and life-long involvement in the arts.
 We work with the best local, regional and national artists to ensure our programme really engages, entertains and educates the people living in our wards.
 The projects work with a diverse range of partners including charities, voluntary networks, housing associations, working men’s clubs, local businesses, charities and schools.

 Where does the Cultural Spring work?

 Since 2014 we have been working across 10 areas across South Tyneside and Sunderland.
-From 2017-2020 we will be expanding into the following ten new wards:
+In our third phase, from 2020-2023, we will be working in the following six wards:

 What are our aims?

 We have four key aims for our project:

 1. Increase participation in arts and culture within our communities